Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Experimental methodology

-where $\Delta E$ is the energy range in which the peak is expected, usually set at 1.2 FWHM (Full Width at Half Maximum)~\cite{standard-iso-2010}, $B$ is the background counting rate per unit energy, and $T$ the measurement time.
-The corresponding number of decays -- to be used for absolute activity calculation -- is given by:
+where $B$ is the background counting rate per unit energy, $t_m$ the measurement time, and $\Delta E$ is the energy range in which the peak is expected, that we set at 1.2 FWHM (Full Width at Half Maximum) to maximize the signal-to-background ratio~\cite{DEGEER2004151,standard-iso-2010}.
+The corresponding upper limit for the number of decays -- to be used for absolute activity calculation -- is given by:

-where $f(\Delta E)$ is the fraction of signal events that fall in an energy window $\Delta E$ around the $\gamma$-ray energy.
+where $f(\Delta E)$ is the fraction of signal events that fall in an energy window $\Delta E$ around the $\gamma$-ray energy ($f(\Delta E)=0.84$ when $\Delta E = 1.2$~FWHM).
 Then, by exploiting Eq.~\ref{Eq:R_vs_nDec}, one can set an upper limit on the activation rate $R$, which can be eventually converted into an upper limit for the contaminant concentration within the sample, using one of the methods outlined in the previous section.